GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 least one mitigating factor for an RA.
 Based on those factors, add additional facet assemblies with adjusted risk values.

-Once the RA is approved, change the \"risk-adjustment\" extension value to \"approved\".
+Once the RA is approved, change the `risk-adjustment` extension value to `approved`.

 If the RA is performed in concert with an OR (such as FedRAMP requires for High ORs), simply also follow the instructions in the previous